 There are five major senior golf tournaments, and the U.S. Senior Open is one of them.

-For tournament play, men must be fifty years of age or older, and women must be forty-five years of age or fifty (depending on the tour).
+For tournament play, men must be 50 or older, and women must be 45 or 50 (depending on the tour). ⛳️

 Among the five major events for senior golf, the Senior PGA Championship is the oldest.
 It was founded in 1937.